 - Quality and operational information was used to ensure and improve performance.
 Performance information was combined with the views of patients. - Quality and sustainability were discussed in relevant meetings where all staff had sufficient access to information. - The practice used performance information which was reported and monitored and management and staff were held to account. - The information used to monitor performance and the delivery of quality care was accurate and useful.
-There were plans to address any identified weaknesses. - The practice used information technology systems to monitor and improve the quality of care. - The practice submitted data or notifications to external organisations as required. - There were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
+There were plans to address any identified weaknesses. - The practice used information technology systems to monitor and improve the quality of care.

+- The practice submitted data or notifications to external organisations as required. - With the exception of the repeat prescription process which was discontinued by the practice following the exception, there were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.